aldairandre/github-bot/README.md

-# boot
+# Github Bot
-Just a simple bot to respond to issues in the app-ideas github repository
+Just a simple bot to respond to issues in the app-ideas github repository.